In this post we’ll look at a simple example of how the turtles timed their entry into a trend and would track that trend as it evolved over time.

 The Turtle’s Two-System Breakout + Trend Follower

-The turtle trading strategy uses a dual breakout system to enter the market.
+The turtle trading strategy uses a dual breakout system to enter a trade.
 The idea behind this is to identify and profit from newly developing trends.
 The two systems work together and complement one another.

 New trends often get underway after a breakout of some kind.
 A breakout is simply where the price starts to move strongly in a new direction, moving outside of an established range, and breaking new highs or new lows.